IGME-202-2231/project-2-kaigidwani/README.md

 # Note for TA Mike!
 I'm changing my game from birds landing on a tree to a school of fish being hunted.
 Erika and I both agreed that it sounds easier to do and more fun.
 She also told me to write this note haha

+## Work left to do:
+-   Adjust sterring behaviors to satisfaction
+-   Add player clicking spawning of fish food
+-   Add state machine transitions to swordfish
+-   Bugtest state machine

 ### Student Info

 -   Name: _Kai Gidwani_